nickjalbert/recipes/mains/lasagne.md

 * Mushrooms and spinach might have been a bit much, might do one or the other next time.
 * Ingredient amounts seem real flexible.
+* You can assemble the lasagna and then freeze it for cooking later.

 <!-- ## Changes -->